 Moderation Is Everything

 If you enjoy HIIT workouts, it doesn’t mean you need to stop them completely, but HIIT shouldn’t be the only workout you do.
 It’s ideal to limit these workouts to once or twice a week.
-Use extreme caution so you don’t become injured.
+Use extreme caution so you don’t get injured.
 Mix up your routine with active recovery, or slow it down with deep stretching and yoga.

 Exercise is meant to keep us healthy and make us stronger.
 Let’s be smart about our exercise so it doesn’t end up hurting us!